GeoNode/geonode/docs/source/deploy/centos.rst

 2. Install Java Runtime

-     You will also need a Java Runtime Environment (JRE).
+     You will need a Java Runtime Environment (JRE).
 We recommend following the `Oracle installation instructions
      <http://www.oracle.com/technetwork/java/javase/install-linux-self-extracting-142296.html>`_
      While other JRE versions will work, Oracle's is recommended for performance